mehery-soccom/mehery-soccom.github.io/content/static/app/socnect/privacy.md

 We may disclose your Data in the good faith belief that such action is necessary to:

 * To comply with a legal obligation
-* To protect and defend the rights or property of Mehery SocCom Pvt Ltd
+* To protect and defend the rights or property of Socnect Pvt Ltd
 * To prevent or investigate possible wrongdoing in connection with the Service
 * To protect the personal safety of users of the Service or the public
 * To protect against legal liability